AdelineKropf/Lab4/README.md

 ## Lab Questions

 ### 1 - Explain the role of the Top Level file.
+        Allows you to combine the circuits.
 ### 2 - Explain the function of the Constraints file.
+        The constraint file allows the connection between the FPGA and Vivado, essentially it connects the hardware to the software.
 ### 3 - Was the selection of Minterm and Maxterm correct for each circuit?
 What would you have chosen?